eslint/rfcs/designs/2019-move-to-async-api/README.md

 </details>

+#### ● The other methods

 The following methods return `Promise` which gets fulfilled with each result in order to support plugins/configs that are ES modules without breakage in the future.

 - `getConfigForFile()`
+- `getRules()`
 - `isPathIgnored()`

-The following method is as-is because they touch neither file system or module system.

-- `getRules()`

-The following methods are removed because those don't fit the current API.
+The following methods are removed because those don't fit the new API.

 - `addPlugin()` ...
 This method has caused to confuse people.
 We have introduced this method to add plugin implementations and expected people to use this method to test plugins, but people have thought that this method loads a new plugin for the following linting.
-And this method is only one that mutates the state of `CLIEngine` objects (except cache).
-This RFC moves this functionality to the constructor options.
+And this method is only one that mutates the state of `CLIEngine` objects (except cache) and messes all caches.
+Therefore, this RFC moves this functionality to a constructor option.
+See also "[Constructor](#-constructor)" section.
+- `getErrorResults()` ...
+This method is a utility to filter warning messages and is used for `--quiet` CLI option.
+But disabling the rules which are configured with the warning severity is more efficient than the current way.
+Therefore, this RFC moves this functionality to a constructor option.
+See also "[Constructor](#-constructor)" section.
 - `resolveFileGlobPatterns()` ...
 ESLint doesn't use this logic since `v6.0.0`, but it has stayed there for backward compatibility.
-Once [RFC 20](https://github.com/eslint/rfcs/tree/master/designs/2019-additional-lint-targets) is implemented, what ESLint iterates and what the glob of this method iterates will be different, then it will confuse users.
+Once [RFC20](https://github.com/eslint/rfcs/tree/master/designs/2019-additional-lint-targets) is implemented, what ESLint iterates and what the glob of this method iterates will be different, then it will confuse users.
 This is good timing to remove the legacy.

-#### § A new `compareResultsByFilePath` static method
+#### ● A new `compareResultsByFilePath` static method

 This method receives two lint results then returns `+1`, `-1`, or `0`.
 This method is intended to use in order to sort results.